-Built to host the 32nd America's Cup, the Royal Marina is located next to Las Arenas beach, just north of the commercial port, where you can enjoy a wide range of leisure activities and boat excursions.
+Built to host the 32nd America's Cup, the Valencia Marina — formerly known as the Juan Carlos I Royal Marina — is located next to Las Arenas beach, just north of the commercial port, where you can enjoy a wide range of leisure activities and boat excursions.

 The marina has services and facilities catering for all walks of life, and is undergoing constant development to ensure that the best is made from this wonderful facility.
 Discover leisure areas open to the public, which include restaurants, wine bars and more.
 Bike hire is available here.